geneseframework/complexity/README.md

 ### 9.3 Structure of the AST nodes

-You must respect some conventions to be able to create JsonAst files correctly interpreted by @genese/complexity.
+You must respect some conventions to be able to create JsonAst files correctly interpreted by Genese Cpx.

 -  ***IfStatement***